In this blog, I identify kyphosis exercises to avoid and why a kyphotic posture could lead to health problems.

 Kyphosis Exercises to Avoid

-If you have osteoporosis, osteopenia or low bone density, you need to avoid exercises and movements that put you in flexion as these movements increase your chance of vertebral fractures.
+If you have osteoporosis, osteopenia or low bone density, you need to avoid exercises and movements that put you in flexion as these movements increase your chance of vertebral compression fractures.

 - Chest Fly

 - Chest Press